Media Impact on Reputation

 The participant can be substituted by someone from the same organisation on the same course without extra costs.

-This course can also be taken as part of RSM's part-time Executive Master in Corporate Communication, a flexible and accredited master programme for communications professionals.
+This programme can also be taken as part of RSM's part-time Executive Master in Corporate Communication, a flexible and accredited master programme for communications professionals.
 Find out more: